Sam-Deegan/20230307_RE_HTE/README.md

 This project aims to replicate the main findings of a published Treatment Effects paper and extend it using causal forests to estimate heterogeneous treatment effects (Wager & Athey, 2018).
 It is part of the PhD Econometrics II assessment at University College Dublin.
 The replication is due on April 10th, 2023, and the group is also required to present their findings on April 18th, 2023.

- A brief summary of what the project does and why it exists.

-Group 1:
- Basic method: Estimation of Treatment Effects
- New method to apply: Using causal forests to estimate heterogeneous treatment effects (Wager & Athey, 2018)
- Members: Haochi, Sam
- Presentation date: April 18

 ## Table of Contents

 - [Installation](#installation)